Thunderstruck (2012 film): Production

 While shooting the film, Durant said that the hardest part was not the acting, but rather that he had to miss jump shots on purpose for the film, to indicate that he no longer had the ability to play basketball as well as he used to.

 Reception

 Box office

 Thunderstruck received a limited theatrical release in the United States.
 During its only weekend of release, the film grossed $587,211 from 250 theaters, finishing 25th for the weekend.
+After the film's financial failure, Durant said he would never act again.

 Critical reception

 On Rotten Tomatoes the film holds an approval rating of 27% based on 11 reviews, with an average rating of 4.38/10.